🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 What index numbers can be used in the consumer price index?

-The consumer price index (CPI) relies on index numbers to aggregate and summarize price data.
-The index number formulas differ in their weighting approaches and ability to capture consumer substitution effects.
 Common indices used include Lowe, Laspeyres, Paasche, Young, and symmetric indices like Fisher and Törnqvist.
 Each has advantages and disadvantages relating to data needs, complexity, biases, and accuracy.

 Lowe indices use the arithmetic mean of prices in the base and current period when calculating the index.
-This means taking the simple average of the base price and current price for each item and then aggregating these average prices across all items in the basket using base period quantities as weights.
+This means taking the simple average of the base price and current price for each item, then aggregating these average prices across all items in the basket using base period quantities as weights.
 A benefit of Lowe indices is they satisfy the time reversal test, an important axiom for price indices.
-Index B/A must equal 1/x if index A/B yields x.
+Index B/A must equal 1/x, if index A/B yields x.

 Lowe indices are also easy to explain and compute compared to more complex indices.
 However, they still suffer from substitution bias, meaning they overstate inflation somewhat.
 Consumers substitute relatively less expensive items when prices change.
 Lowe indices use fixed weights and don’t account for this.
-However, their approximation of the ideal Fisher index makes Lowe a reasonable pragmatic choice.
+But their approximation of the ideal Fisher index makes Lowe a reasonable pragmatic choice.

 2. Laspeyres and Paasche indices

 The Laspeyres index weights current prices by base period quantities.
 It measures the cost of purchasing the original fixed basket at new prices.
 As costs rise due to inflation, Laspeyres indices systematically overstate the impact because consumers substitute items.
-Paasche indices use current period quantities for weighting and capturing substitution effects.
+Paasche indices use current period quantities for weighting, capturing substitution effects.

 3. Young index